bowers-illinois-edu/egap-latex-guide/latex-guide.md

   theme: journal
 ---

 Writing is a time-consuming process; writing high-quality publications requires attention to detail at every step of the way, from the actual prose on paper to its layout in the document to the presentation of figures.
-In this guide we walk you through 10 aspects of writing a scientific article using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) to format your work.
+In this guide we walk you through 10 aspects of writing a scientific article using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) to format your work and save you time.
 We emphasize typing commands at the [unix command line](https://en.wikipedia.org/wiki/Unix_shell) in this guide as a way for you to peek under the hood of the LaTeX engine.
-This will allow you (the author!) power over the production of your own academic documents.
+This will allow you (the author!) power over the production of your own academic documents.^[We have decided to write this guide in a very opinionated way.
+And we emphasize the nitty gritty of technical document creation.
+If these opinions inspire a reader to write a 10 Things Guide on using Markdown or Google Docs please do write one!
+As an open-source document, we are also happy to receive pull requests for improvements to this guide.]

 This guide could be extremely long.
 There are *many*, *many* fantastic resources on typesetting.
 Here we have hand-selected 10 topics to help lower the barrier to a